 We have strategically entered each of the markets that we serve to capitalize on substantial public and private infrastructure opportunities in the Southeastern United States.
 Publicly funded projects accounted for approximately 70% of our fiscal 2017 construction contract revenues.
 Our public customers include federal agencies, state DOTs and local municipalities.
 Total spending on transportation infrastructure in the United States was approximately \$279.0 billion in 2014, of which highways and local roads accounted for approximately \$165.0 billion, or 59%.
 We believe transportation infrastructure spending will increase as federal, state and local governments allocate funding to their aging transportation network infrastructures.
 At the federal level, the FAST Act earmarked \$305.0 billion for transportation infrastructure spending through 2020.
 The FAST Act builds upon the MAP-21 Act, which was passed in 2012 and provided \$105.0 billion of similar funding.
-Moreover, the current administration has proposed spending \$1.0 trillion on infrastructure projects over the next ten years.
+Moreover, in February 2018, the current administration announced an infrastructure plan to provide \$200.0 billion in federal funds over the next ten years with the intent to spur at least \$1.5 trillion in infrastructure investments with partners at the state, local and private levels.